 Accommodations for first-year residents with conditions that do not fall under the Americans with Disability Act (ADA) serve as a bridge to assist students with their transition from home to college.
 A placement in your first year does not guarantee on-campus housing, nor a specific placement in on-campus housing, beyond the first year.

 Services for Students with Disabilities does not share information with Michigan Housing.

-University Housing is committed to providing a safe, inclusive and supportive experience for all students.
-We offer a variety of gender inclusive housing options to ensure that University Housing is a supportive space for residents of all gender identities and gender expressions.
+Michigan Housing is committed to providing a safe, inclusive and supportive experience for all students.
+We offer a variety of gender inclusive housing options to ensure that Michigan Housing is a supportive space for residents of all gender identities and gender expressions.
 Gender Inclusive Housing provides multiple housing options for graduate and undergraduate students.

 Graduate and Undergraduate students can be placed in a gender inclusive room in one of our many residential communities on campus and undergraduate students can also opt into our Gender Inclusive Living Experience (GILE).
 The Gender Inclusive Living Experience (GILE) is one of several gender-inclusive housing options offered at the University of Michigan.
 GILE is intended to be a safe, inclusive, comfortable and supportive community for people of all gender identities and expressions.
 This community supports students who identify as transgender or gender non-conforming in choosing (or being placed with) a roommate of any gender.